Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Experimental Evaluations

 \subsection{Ablation Studies}

 To comprehensively validate the effectiveness of the proposed MS-ISSM framework, we conducted extensive ablation studies.
-These experiments are designed to investigate the contribution of three key aspects: 1. the multi-modal implicit features, 2. the multi-scale strategy, and 3. the specific architectural components of the ResGrouped-MLP network.
-The results are analyzed on the combined ALL dataset to ensure statistical reliability. \begin{itemize} \item{Impact of Multi-modal Implicit Features} \end{itemize} We first investigate the impact of different basis feature functions by evaluating the performance of MS-ISSM using only single feature types: Luma, Chroma, and Curvature.
-As illustrated in Fig. \ref{fig6}, while single features, particularly Luma, can provide reasonable quality estimations, they exhibit limitations in capturing the full spectrum of perceptual distortions.
-For instance, geometric distortions are less perceptible in pure color metrics, and vice versa.
-The fusion of multi-modal features yields superior robustness, confirming that combining geometry and color attributes is essential for aligning with the HVS. \begin{itemize} \item{Impact of Multi-scale Strategy} \end{itemize} To verify the necessity of the multi-scale hierarchy, we evaluated the performance at individual spatial scales (High, Medium, and Low).
-As reported in Table \ref{table7}, although individual scales achieve decent correlations, their performance fluctuates across different datasets due to varying point cloud densities and content characteristics.
-For example, the High scale performs better on datasets with fine textures, while the Low scale is more effective for global structural distortions.
+These experiments are designed to investigate the contribution of \ADDCZ{four} key aspects: the multi-modal implicit features, the multi-scale strategy, the specific architectural components of the ResGrouped-MLP network, \ADDCZ{and the key hyperparameters of MS-ISSM}.
+The results are analyzed on the \ADDCZ{WPC} dataset to ensure statistical reliability. \begin{itemize} \item{Impact of Multi-modal Implicit Features} \end{itemize} We first investigate the impact of different basis feature functions by evaluating the performance of MS-ISSM \ADDCZ{when removing single feature types: w/o luma, chroma, or curvature}.
+As illustrated in Fig. \ref{fig6}, \ADDCZ{while the incomplete models can still provide reasonable quality estimations, omitting any specific feature, particularly luma, exhibits limitations in capturing the full spectrum of perceptual distortions.} For instance, geometry distortions are less perceptible when structural features are ablated, and vice versa for color.
+The complete fusion of multi-modal features yields superior robustness, confirming that combining geometry and color attributes is essential for aligning with the HVS. \begin{itemize} \item{Impact of Multi-scale Strategy} \end{itemize} To verify the necessity of the multi-scale hierarchy, we evaluated the performance \ADDCZ{by ablating individual spatial scales: w/o High, Medium, or Low}.
+As reported in Table \ref{table7}, although \ADDCZ{models missing a single scale still} achieve decent correlations, their performance fluctuates across different datasets due to varying point cloud densities and content characteristics.
+For example, \ADDCZ{omitting} the High scale \ADDCZ{results in a more significant performance drop} on datasets with fine textures, while \ADDCZ{removing} the Low scale more \ADDCZ{severely impairs the evaluation of} global structural distortions.
 By integrating all three scales, MS-ISSM effectively aggregates local details and global topology, achieving consistent and optimal performance across diverse datasets.